fpereiro/gotoB/tutorial/tutorial.md

 ### Chapter 8: JS and web frameworks

 JavaScript, most commonly known as JS, is a programming language.
-JS is available on practically every browser and is nowadays used by practically all webapps.
+JS is available on almost every browser and is nowadays used by practically all webapps.

 In this chapter, we will understand how JS emerged, how it is useful in webapps, and how it is commonly used.

 The first browsers had no JS.
 They simply loaded HTML pages that were fully static.
 In these static HTML pages, the only interaction a user could do was to click on a link, which would then take them to another page.

 JS was developed in the mid-1990s as a [scripting language](https://en.wikipedia.org/wiki/Scripting_language) to add dynamic aspects to web pages.
 Initially developed for Netscape, JS soon found its way to Internet Explorer.
 Thus, JS became available in the two most popular browsers of that time.
-Eventually, JS became a web standard and is today available on practically every browser.
+Eventually, JS became a web standard and is today available on almost every browser.

-Early on, a typical function enabled by JS was validation of inputs in forms.
-If a page required you to enter an email (say), and you entered something that has no `@` sign, JS could add a nice message next to the field so that you could correct it before submitting the data.
+Early on, a typical feature enabled by JS was validation of inputs in forms.
+If a page required you to enter an email (for example), and you entered an address that has no `@` sign, JS could add a nice message next to the field so that you could correct it before submitting the data.

 ```
 ┌╌ Form validation with JS ╌─────────────────┐